rdkcentral/Lightning-UI-Components/INTRODUCTION.md

 ## Using Storybook

-Storybook is a framework for building UI Component libraries.
-It allows us to develop, test, and review components in an isolated environment, and share these components with consuming teams.
-Each component is listed along the left hand menu, broken down into three types:
+[Storybook](https://storybook.js.org/) is an open-source framework for sharing UI Component libraries.
+It allows us to develop, test, and review components in an isolated environment.
+It acts as living documentation, both for the designers and the engineers utilizing the components in their applications.
-- elements
-- layout
-- patterns

-Also included here are two more sections called Collections and Mixins.
-The Mixins section contains helpers for developing within the LightningJS framework, while Collections contains groups of similar components so they can be viewed side by side.
+Each component is listed along the left hand menu.
 When viewing a component, we're presented with two tabs - Canvas and Docs.

 In **The Canvas** we can see how the component stands in isolation as well as adjust various aspects of it via the `controls` panel.
 These controls allow us to change the parameters of the component and see how it will look in different states, such as either focused or unfocused.